open/close all folders

 - Informed Deformity: Despite sharing the same character model with almost all the other Rangers, Corunir is described as "relatively plump for a Ranger" in one of the session plays.

-- Undying Loyalty: Remains loyal to Golodir despite the latter's disappearance.
+- Undying Loyalty: Remains loyal to Golodir despite the latter's disappearance and will go to great lengths to ensure Golodir's safety.

 GolodirA Ranger who led a company of Rangers into Angmar and hadn't been heard from since.